 1. ESP32 DEVKIT DOIT

-This is the ESP32 DEVKIT DOIT board.
+This is the ESP32 DEVKIT DOIT board (this is our favorite ESP32 development board).
 There are two versions of this board, with 30 and with 36 GPIOs.
 Both work in a similar way.
 I prefer the version with 30 GPIOs because it comes with two GND pins (however, it’s been difficult to find the version with 30 GPIOs available online).
-Also, even though the other model comes with more GPIOs, the extra ones are not recommended to use (they are connected to the ESP32 integrated flash memory).
+Additionally, even though the other model comes with more GPIOs, the extra ones are not recommended to use (they are connected to the ESP32 integrated flash memory).

-The pins are labeled at the top of the board, so it is easy to identify the pins to connect peripherals.
-It comes with on-board RESET (EN) and BOOT buttons.
-Additionally, it comes with USB-to-UART interface, so that you can easily program it using Arduino IDE or other development environments, and comes with voltage regulator circuit.
-The board can be powered using the micro-USB connector, or the VIN or 3.3V pins and it doesn’t come with battery connector.
+The pins are labeled at the top of the board, so it is easy to identify the pins to connect peripherals (there are other models with the labels on the other side, so it is more difficult to identify the GPIOs).
+It comes with onboard RESET (EN) and BOOT buttons.
+It comes with a USB-to-UART interface to easily program it using Arduino IDE or other development environments and comes with a voltage regulator circuit.
+The board can be powered using the micro-USB connector or the VIN or 3.3V pins, and it doesn’t come with a battery connector.

 2. Adafruit ESP32 Feather

 This is the ESP32-based board from Adafruit.
-As the previous one, it comes with USB-to-UART interface and voltage regulator circuit.
-The pins are labeled at the top and at the bottom of the board.
+Like the previous one, it comes with a USB-to-UART interface and voltage regulator circuit.
+The pins are labeled at the top and the bottom of the board.
 A great addition to this board is the Lipoly battery connector.
-This is perfect for portable battery powered projects.
+This is perfect for portable battery-powered projects.

 When you get something from Adafruit, you know it is always high-quality.
-So, if you are willing to spend a bit more for a great quality product, this is the perfect option.
-Additionally, Adafruit has a lot of documentation about its boards, which is great to quickly get started.
+So, if you are willing to spend a bit more on a great quality product, this is the perfect option.
+Additionally, Adafruit has a lot of documentation about its boards, which is great to get started quickly.

 3. Sparkfun ESP32 Thing

 The ESP32 Thing is the ESP32-based board from Sparkfun.
 It comes with all the functionalities to easily communicate and program the ESP32 with your computer.
-It comes with a connector for LiPo batteries, and a LiPo charger.
-This means rechargeable batteries can be easily charged by plugging 5V to the board through the USB connector.
+In addition, it comes with a connector for LiPo batteries and a LiPo charger.
+This means rechargeable batteries can be easily charged by plugging 5V into the board through the USB connector.
 Sparkfun also has a lot of good documentation about this board.

 4. ESP32 with Battery Holder

 This ESP32 development board comes with a battery holder at the back to provide power through a 18650 battery.
-This board also includes 18650 battery charging system and two LEDs to indicate the battery state.
+This board also includes a 18650 battery charging system and two LEDs to indicate the battery state.
 This is a great choice if you want something compact running on batteries.
-Additionally, this board is able to charge and work at the same time.
+Additionally, this board can charge and work at the same time.

 5. ESP32 with OLED